The Curtagon Story

 but we needed to get the best adjustment between the front and rear components.
 They were just not close enough together, leading to some vignetting, and loss of resolution in the corners at the larger apertures.
 We needed to be able to insert the front component into the lens barrel by a further 2-3 millimetres.

-screen in my Exakta 66 and Pentacon Six cameras, focussing is not a problem,
+Exakta 66 and Pentacon Six cameras, focussing is not a

 I would be very interested to hear from anyone who has an “off-the-peg” 40mm Curtagon lens in Exakta 66 mount.
 Contact me.